qam4/ebattles/readme.txt

 ReadMe.txt
 -----------

-Known issues/improvements:
+Features
-1. Teams
+1. Events.
    a.
-Team Admin/Creation pages
-      - Ban (not done), Kick (done)
-      - password to join
-   b.
-Divisions Admin page ?

-2. Events.
-   a.
 Event Admin/Creation pages.
       - Manage:
+         .
+Event summary
+            -> Owner
+            -> Moderators
+         .
+Event settings
             -> Name
+            -> Password to join
             -> Game
-        -> Type -> =ladders
+            -> Type -> 1v1 or team ladder
+            -> Enable/disable scoring, and draws
+            -> Dates (start/end)
+            -> Description
+         .
+Event rules
             -> Rules
-        -> Description
-        -> Owner
-        -> Mods
-        -> Dates
+         .
+Event reset
+            -> reset players/teams, reset scores, deleteevent
             -> Stats coeffs
-           - ELO K, ELO M, ELO_default (can't be changed if one player has signed up) -> % for each stats categorie
                -> nbr_games_to_rank, nbr_team_games_to_rank
-   b.
-Awards
-     - player took 1st place
-     - player got into top 10
-     - player streaks: 5/10/25 games won in a row

-   c.
-Password to join (done)
-   d.
-Ban/Kick Players/Teams

-3. Match report
-   a.
-Need improved error checking when match report.
-      - Need to check all possible cases.
-   b.
-ELO calculation.
-      Maybe need to multiply K/M by the number of players per team, since ELO of a team is sum of players ELOs.
-   c.
-Sort names alphabetically, not by rank in the list boxes?
-   d.
-Clanmates should not be able to play against each other.

-4. User Account
-   a.
-Xfire?
-   b.
-Signature?
-   c.
-Team chooser, for each Game?
+               -> % for each stats categorie
-   d. time user joined
+               -> "Info only" mode, if you want to show the stat but not count it in results.
+               -> TBD: ELO K, ELO M, ELO_default (can't be changed if one player has signed up) -> TBD: TS beta, epsilon (can't be changed if one player has signed up) .
+TBD: Ban/Kick Players/Teams

-5. Results/Ranking/Ratings
+2. Events Info: Results/Ranking/Ratings
    a.
 List of categories:
       - Requirements to rank
         .
 Games required for player/team rating.